The Official Blog of TCR Sport Lab

 By Cory Fagan

 Genetics, well that's a tough one to change.
-Most of us do not have the metabolism of Olympians like Simon Whitfield or professional hockey players like Jarome Iginla.
+Most of us do not have the metabolism of professional cyclists like Axel Merckx.
 This means that we have to pay more attention to how much and when we eat compared to the professionals.
 This leaves the topic of the timing of food intake in relation to your exercise.
 This is a common question for many individuals who are trying to lose a few extra pounds.
 The underlying physiology principle is how to minimize the influx of insulin and carbohydrate usage when the goal is to oxidize (burn) your body fat.

-The fantastic part of being in today's high tech world is that we have machines and years of research that can explain the above movie star secret.
-We can use metabolic carts to determine the effects on food on fat and carbohydrate burning.
+Where's the evidence?
+The fantastic part of being in today's high tech world is that we have equipment and years of research that can explain the above professional secret.
+We use metabolic diagnostic machines to determine the effects on food on fat and carbohydrate burning.
 Our bodies are highly sensitive to the chemical composition in all types of food.
 If you eat a high glycemic based food prior to exercise, your body will burn sugar.
-If you eat an ultra low glycemic food prior to exercise, your body will more burn fat.
+If you eat an ultra low glycemic food or no food prior to exercise, your body will more burn fat.
 Simple.

 A Metabolic VO2 Test